 - Information can be copied and pasted from a text editor, such as Word

 - Once submitted, you will receive an automatic response confirming that we have received the entry.
-Please note that a formal confirmation will follow approximately 48 hours later, once the team has fully processed it.
-A member of the team may contact you with any queries
+A member of the team may contact you with any queries.

 - All material will remain confidential to the judges.